King Edward Medical University

-In 1868, Trinity College Dublin granted students of the Lahore Medical School "privilege similar to the granted to students from English schools".
+In 1868, Trinity College Dublin granted students of the Lahore Medical School "privilege similar to that granted to students from English schools".
 In 1871, the university added Mayo Hospital as an affiliated hospital, replacing the existing Anarkali Dispensary.
 The same year the college became an affiliate of University of the Punjab, while in 1887, the university added Lady Aitchison Hospital as a second teaching hospital.

 After Pakistan's independence, the university became the only medical college in the province and in 2005 became a charter to award degrees in its own right.
 It has since gone through expansion, and oversees seven tertiary referral hospitals including the Lady Willingdon Hospital.

-The university has a rich history of producing great physicians who have served not only in Pakistan but also in US, UK and many other parts of the world, and KEMU produces one of the highest numbers of successful USMLE Match candidates in Pakistan every year.

 History

 King Edward Medical College was established in 1860 as the Lahore Medical College.
-It is the fifth oldest medical school in South Asia, after Medical College Kolkata (January 28, 1835), Madras Medical College, Chennai (February 2, 1835) Grant Medical College, Bombay (1845) and Sarojini Naidu Medical College Agra (1854).
+It is the fifth oldest medical school in South Asia, after Medical College Kolkata (January 28, 1835), Madras Medical College, Chennai (February 2, 1835), Grant Medical College, Bombay (1845) and Sarojini Naidu Medical College Agra (1854).

 The first academic building was completed in 1883.
 On 21 December 1911, Lahore Medical College was renamed King Edward Medical College in honour of the late King and Emperor and was elevated to the status of an independent, degree-granting university on 12 May 2005, when it became King Edward Medical University.